mahedishato/simple-flask-app-CICD-with-k8s/README.md

 # simple-flask-app-CICD-with-k8s
-this is a simple flask app with CICD pipeline and with kuburnetes manifast files
+this is a simple flask app with CICD pipeline and with kuburnetes manifast files change